MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 ### Policy definitions

 While there are no built-in policies that are related to cost optimization, custom policies can be created for both the AKS resource and for the Azure Policy add-on for Kubernetes.
 This allows you to add additional cost optimization constraints you'd like to enforce in your cluster and workload architecture.

+### Cloud efficiency

+Making workloads more [sustainable and cloud efficient](/azure/architecture/framework/sustainability/sustainability-get-started), requires combining efforts around **cost optimization**, **reducing carbon emissions**, and **optimizing energy consumption**.
+Optimizing the application's cost is the initial step in making workloads more sustainable.

+Learn how to build sustainable and efficient AKS workloads,in [the AKS sustainable software engineering concepts](/azure/aks/concepts-sustainable-software-engineering).

 ## Operational excellence